 Because over that time, I have been getting better at developing myself by PRACTICING in the business.
 I doubt that they have been getting better at finding ways that my business was even more impractical.
 They don’t have the time.

 But I do… for my goals.

 Again, had I not been “in the game”, none of these challenges would have existed.
 But more importantly, none of the opportunities to get better at overcoming them would have existed either.

-One of the things I do a lot as a strategy to help improve myself, is that I seek the company of those in a similar line of work that are actually better than me.
+One of the things I do a lot like a strategy to help improve myself is that I seek the company of those in a similar line of work that is actually better than me.
 You probably didn’t know this, but the challenges I get from them are more significant than those offered by spectators or those that have a not-so-deep understanding of the industry I’m in.

 You have to be extremely mindful of your thoughts and actions when it comes to your dream.

 Am I wrong to say that whatever thoughts, that are especially negative or defeating, that a first-time dreamer has about the path that lay ahead… are almost completely not realistic?

 In the case of an accomplished pro-football player versus a football spectator… who among them would have the best plan on how to get started playing professional football?

 Now apply that outside the football field.
 Between the person that has never started a venture, versus the person that owns several… who would provide the best plan on how to grow a business?